 Edenor, Argentina’s largest energy company, also tweeted about the failure, as millions woke to the blackout.

-EPEC, another Argentinian energy company, said the outage had affected most of the country, including Córdoba, Santa Fe and Buenos Aires.
+EPEC, another energy company, said the outage had affected most of the country, including Córdoba and Santa Fe, as well as Buenos Aires.

-UTE, Uruguay’s electricity body, also confirmed the account on Twitter.
+UTE, Uruguay’s electricity body, confirmed that the neighbouring country was affected in a statement published on Twitter.

 “At 7.06 a defect in the Argentine network affected the interconnected system leaving the entire national territory without service,” the organisation said.